-Goal 4: Enhance and engage industrial and government partnerships
+Goal 5: Enhance and engage industrial and government partnerships

 It is imperative for ESF to leverage current and existing relationships to enhance off campus partnerships in industry and the local community.
-ESF's focus on science, technology, engineering, and mathematics (STEM) creates natural synergies to collaborate with the private sector - now including industries long established in CNY and recent arrivals poised to scale up operations.
-Collaboration with external partners will assist ESF to amplify outreach efforts, build our reputation locally and beyond, and ultimately enhance our ability to achieve our mission.
+ESF's focus on science, technology, engineering, and mathematics (STEM) creates natural synergies to collaborate with the private sector - now including industries long established in CNY and recent arrivals poised to scale up operations (e.g., Micron and IBM).
+Collaboration with external partners will assist ESF to amplify outreach efforts, build our reputation locally and beyond, and ultimately enhance our ability to achieve our mission and stabilize the budget.